Odawara District

 “Buy what?”

-The church was on the bottom floor of a boxy, three-story office building.
-The meeting hall could hold about thirty chairs, or half that number plus the ping-pong table set up in the middle of the floor when they walked in.
+The church occupied the bottom floor of a boxy, three-story office building.
+The meeting hall could hold about thirty chairs, or half that number plus the ping-pong table that was set up in the middle of the floor when they walked in.

 “It’s been a while since I played,” said Thackeray.
 “How are you at it?”